Jonathan Rauch: Career

+Political views

-A critic of U.S. government public policy in general, including its relation to LGBTQ+ people, Rauch has pursued gay-related topics as an openly gay author (he did not realize he was gay until after he finished college) since 1991 when he spoke out against hate crime laws in The New Republic.
-He is an avid proponent of same-sex marriage, which he believes improves the quality of life of both LGBTQ+ people and married heterosexuals.
+A critic of U.S. government public policy in general, Rauch is known specifically for his writing on the government's treatment of LGBTQ+ people since 1991 when he spoke out against hate crime laws in the United States in The New Republic.
+He is a proponent of same-sex marriage, which he believes improves the quality of life of both LGBTQ+ people and married heterosexuals.
 In 2009, Rauch co-authored an op-ed article in The New York Times that proposed the compromise of nationally recognized civil unions for gay couples, which he did with the goal of "reconciliation" with religious opponents of same-sex marriage.

-Peter Wehner, conservative writer and director of the Bush-era Office of Strategic Initiatives, has called Rauch "the most formidable and persuasive voice for same-sex marriage."
+Peter Wehner, a conservative writer and director of the George W. Bush-era Office of Strategic Initiatives, called Rauch "the most formidable and persuasive voice for same-sex marriage".

-Rauch is also well known for an article he wrote in The Atlantic in March 2003, entitled "Caring for Your Introvert: The habits and needs of a little-understood group".
-In this article, Rauch described his own experiences as an introvert, and how being an introvert has affected his own life.
+Rauch is well known for an article he wrote in The Atlantic in March 2003.
+In this article, entitled "Caring for Your Introvert: The habits and needs of a little-understood group", Rauch described his own experiences as an introvert, and how being an introvert has affected his own life.
 For many introverts, his piece became a long sought after explanation of their own personality traits.
-For a period of years, Rauch's original article drew more traffic to The Atlantic Monthly site than any other article.
+For a period of years, Rauch's original article drew more traffic to The Atlantic website than any other article.
+The same article also playfully altered a famous quote by Jean-Paul Sartre ("Hell is other people" from No Exit) into "Hell is other people at breakfast".
+It was re-produced by blogs, emails, and websites, including The New York Times, which issued a retraction in 2012.